 With over three decades of grant making, the Victorian Women’s Benevolent Trust has built a considerable body of expertise and intimate knowledge in effective, feminist grant making.
-This feminist grant making ethos has guided much of the evaluation and allocation of over 600 largely small grants since 1985.
+This feminist grant making ethos has guided much of the evaluation and allocation of nearly 700 largely small grants since 1985.

-Before you submit your application.
-Please read our ethos to guide your application and see if it is the right fit.
+Before you submit your application, please read our ethos below to guide your application and see if it is the right fit.

 - Catalysing change.
 In a quest for equality we fund projects that bring about circuit-breaking, progressive change or show new ways of doing things always with a positive change for women & girls.